 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Aéroports de Paris (ADP) reported total carbon emissions of approximately 23,794,115,000 kg CO2e.
-This figure includes 79,424,000 kg CO2e from Scope 1 emissions, 52,938,000 kg CO2e from Scope 2 (market-based), and a significant 23,645,721,000 kg CO2e from Scope 3 emissions.
+This includes 79,424,000 kg CO2e from Scope 1 emissions, 52,938,000 kg CO2e from Scope 2 (market-based), and a significant 23,645,721,000 kg CO2e from Scope 3 emissions.
 The total emissions from Scope 1 and 2 combined amounted to about 167,549,000 kg CO2e.
 ADP has set ambitious climate commitments, aiming for carbon neutrality by 2030.
-This includes a target to reduce absolute Scope 1 and 2 greenhouse gas emissions by 68% by 2030, using 2019 as the base year.
-Additionally, the company plans to source 100% renewable electricity annually through 2030 and reduce absolute Scope 3 emissions by 27.5% by the same year.
-For long-term goals, ADP aims to achieve a 90% reduction in absolute Scope 1 and 2 emissions by 2035, while also committing to maintain at least 90% reductions from 2035 through 2050.
-Furthermore, the company targets a 90% reduction in absolute Scope 3 emissions by 2050.
+The company has established near-term targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 68% by 2030, using 2019 as the base year.
+Additionally, ADP plans to source 100% renewable electricity annually through 2030 and reduce absolute Scope 3 emissions by 27.5% by the same year.
+For long-term goals, ADP commits to a 90% reduction in absolute Scope 1 and 2 emissions by 2035, maintaining this reduction through 2050.
+Furthermore, the company aims for a 90% reduction in absolute Scope 3 emissions by 2050, again using 2019 as the baseline.
 These targets are aligned with the Science Based Targets initiative (SBTi) and reflect ADP's commitment to addressing climate change within the air transportation sector.

 Access structured emissions data, company-specific emission factors, and source documents